 Understanding CoinMarketCap.com: A Site With Every Crypto’s Price on It and Where to Trade Them

-CoinMarketCap.com is one of the more useful crypto sites for getting an overview of the market.
-Here are the basics of how to understand the site.
+CoinMarketCap.com is one of the more useful sites for getting an overview of the cryptocurrency market.
+Here are the basics of how CoinMarketCap works.

 TIP: Some of the most important information to know when investing in a cryptocurrency is market cap (total coins in circulation compared to current price), price (in a fiat currency like USD and a major crypto like BTC), volume (fiat value of currency traded in a day), supply (circulating supply of a coin), social media buzz, and what exchanges it trades on.
 Guess what CoinMarketCap.com displays?
 You guessed it, all of that!
 That is why its arguably the most popular cryptocurrency related site.

-NOTE: CoinMarketCap.com isn’t an exchange, it is just a resource that helps you find coin prices and where to trade specific crypto pairs like BTC/ETH.
-It is also one of if not the most popular crypto resource online.
-While its not an exchange itself, if you hit the “buy” button on any coin’s page you go to changelly.com (which is a type of exchange).
-Anyway, it is an important resource that goes hand-in-hand with any exchange… so I made an exception and put it in the exchanges section (if you were wondering why it is listed in that section, that is your answer).
+NOTE: CoinMarketCap.com (CMC) isn’t an exchange, it is just a resource that helps you find coin prices and markets on which to trade specific crypto pairs like BTC/ETH.
+It is also one of, if not the, most popular crypto resource online.
+While it’s not an exchange itself, if you hit the “buy” button on any coin’s page you go to changelly.com (which is a type of exchange).
+Anyway, CMC is an important resource that goes hand-in-hand with any exchange, so I made an exception and put it in the exchanges section.
+If you were wondering why it is listed in that section, that is your answer.

 Understanding How to Use CoinMarketCap.Com

 First off, the main page to look at is the Cryptocurrency Market Capitalizations of All Cryptocurrencies (the home page).

 This page lists the market cap, price, volume, supply, 24-hour price change, and a graph of that price over 24 hours.

 - Market cap is total coins in circulation plus the current market price.